pvdam3/FoEC/README.md

   * These binary values are stored in a table (.txt) with the effectors on one axis and the genomes on the other.

 **4. Hierarchical clustering of binary effector presence patterns:**
-  * To discover which genomes are most alike in terms of effector pallette, binary table is imported in an R script, which applies hierarchical clustering on the rows and columns.
+  * To discover which genomes are most alike in terms of effector pallette, the binary table is imported in an R script, which applies hierarchical clustering on the rows and columns.
   * The resulting matrix and tree are plotted using a script called heatmap.3.R (available on [GitHub](https://gist.github.com/nachocab/3853004))

 ## Usage